They didn't want us to imagine

 want.
 A relationship of stolen moments, they denied the concept of

-us, never daring to think as a couple, not fearing the consequences but unwilling
+us, never daring to think as a couple, not fearing the consequences but

 to confirm the suspiscions of their crewmates, not from fear, but failing to